 Utilizing magnets on the helmet and sunglasses, Eye Park allows riders to push the glasses upwards just enough to see the road in low- and variable-light conditions.

 “The idea was born at a training camp in Mallorca.
 I shared a thought I had about using magnets on the helmet and eyewear, to avoid having to take your glasses on and off and put them in pockets or the team car.
 POC listened and here we are,” states Garmin-Sharp rider Nathan Haas.
 “Having a responsive sponsor like POC as part of team Garmin-Sharp is so imperative to our performance because their mission to make safer and smarter products isn’t just talk.
 POC listens, innovates and creates.
 It’s that simple.”

 Both the Eye Park and the Octal AVIP MIPS will be presented at the tradeshows this fall and will be available in early 2015.

 About POC: POC is a Swedish company with a strong mission to do the best we can to possibly save lives and to reduce the consequences of accidents for gravity sport athletes and cyclists.
 More information at www.pocsports.com

 About MIPS: MIPS was founded based on research at the Royal Institute of Technology, Stockholm (KTH) and the Karolinska University Hospital.
 MIPS’ safety technology (Multidirectional Impact Protection System) addresses the shortcomings in today’s helmets by introducing a protection against rotational forces, which the brain is exposed to in most hits or falls.
 The most severe brain injuries and concussions are often the result of such rotational forces.
-MIPS is currently available in ski/snowboard, bicycle, equestrian, and motorcycle helmets.
+MIPS is currently available in ski helmets, snowboard helmets, bike helmets, horse riding helmets, and motorcycle helmets.
 More information at https://mipshelmet.com.